-Where a decision has been taken in regards to an anti-social behaviour complaint, then the subject of complaint / complainant can make a written appeal addressed to Housing Management.
+Where a decision has been taken in regards to a complaint involving harassment, then the subject of complaint / complainant can make a written appeal addressed to Housing Management.
 The appeal must be made within fourteen days of the letter of decision.
-The appeal will then be considered by the Housing Services Manager.
+The appeal will then be considered by the Housing Services Manager not involved in the original decision.
 A written response will be provided within five working days.
-If the subject of complaint / complainant is still dissatisfied with the decision then a further appeal should be submitted in writing to the Association Director within fourteen days of the issued letter.
-The Association Director will investigate all the circumstances and will respond within five working days.
-If the subject of complaint / complainant is still dissatisfied with the decision then the Complaints Handling Procedure will apply.
+If the subject of complainant is still dissatisfied with the decision then a further appeal should be submitted in writing to the Association's Director within fourteen days of the issued letter.
+The Association's Director will investigate all the circumstances and will respond within five working days.
+If the subject of complaint / complainant is still dissatisfied with the decision then the complaints handling procedure will apply.